lnsayer/my-website/_posts/2024-04-02-First Machine Learning Project: Classification With The Titanic Dataset.md

 <img src="https://lnsayer.github.io/my-website/files/titanic_project/survival_rate_passenger_class.png" alt="Untitled" style="height:auto;">

 Again, better passenger class corresponds to a higher chance of survival.
-On the Titanic, you can put a price on life.
+On the Titanic, it seems you can put a price on life.

 ### 2. Data cleaning, feature selection and engineering

 Let's try and make some other features useful and even create a new feature.
 First, we will extract all the titles of the passengers.
-These might be useful since it can explicity tell the model whether a passenger is an adult or child, as well as their marital status.
+These might be useful since it can explicitly tell the model whether a passenger is an adult or child, as well as their marital status.
 This code makes a new column 'Title' which returns the string following a comma and space and then a full stop e.g. for `, Mr.` it returns `Mr`.
 We can see how many of the original entries have each title with `value_counts`.

 ```python
 pd.set_option("display.max_rows", None)